-We believe that enrichment opportunities should help a child develop into a holistic individual and prepare them for future life.
+We believe that enrichment opportunities should help children develop into holistic individuals and prepare them for future life.
 At Charter we offer a range of enrichment activities that all students are encouraged to take part in.
-Some of these enrichment activities have led to pupils to identify potential future career paths and into supporting both charity and community action.
+We have an ambitious programme to develop the talents and interests of all pupils.
+Many of these enrichment activities have led to pupils to identify potential future career paths and into supporting both charity and community action.

-At lunch times, pupils are invited to engage in a number of games such as Chess, Draughts, and Cards.
-Involvement in these activities supports pupils to develop their communication skills with peers, and improve their numeracy and logical thinking skills whilst also having fun.
-At the end of the day, we provide a number of clubs that students can sign up to participate in.
+At lunch time, pupils are invited to engage in several games such as Chess, Draughts, and Cards.
+Involvement in these activities supports pupils to develop their communication skills with peers and improve their numeracy and logical thinking skills whilst also having fun.
+At the end of the day, we provide many clubs that students can sign up to participate in.

 If a child is interested in sports such as swimming, football, netball, badminton, athletics, for example, they will have the opportunity to join the club for fun or to develop their competitiveness by representing Charter on the school sports teams.

-Previously we have held Christmas and Summer tea parties for the elderly, who live alone in the community to attend.
-We have supported local care homes, where pupils have visited and engaged with the residents, promoting the impacts that positive communication can have on everyone's mental health.
+We take social action and volunteering seriously.
+We know it develops character and citizenship to the benefit of all.
+We have held Food bank collections, Christmas and Summer tea parties for the elderly, who live alone in the community too.
+We have supported local care homes, where pupils have visited and engaged with the residents, promoting positive communication's impact on everyone's mental health.
 As a school, we are all proud to put on our Santa hats to support the Mental Health Foundation Santa Run.
-100 ‘Charter Santa’s’ at a time, we Santa Run down the promenade in a bid to raise money for the charity.
+100 ‘Charter Santa’s’ at a time, we Santa Run down the promenade in a bid to raise money for East Anglia Children’s Hospice.